 This Policy continues to apply to transactions in Company Securities even after termination of service to the Company.
 If an individual is in possession of material nonpublic information when his or her service terminates, that individual may not trade in Company Securities until that information has become public or the individual has otherwise received authorization to trade from the Company.

 The purchase or sale of securities while aware of material nonpublic information, or the disclosure of material nonpublic information to others who then trade in the Company’s Securities, is prohibited by the federal and state laws.
 Insider trading violations are pursued vigorously by the SEC, U.S. Attorneys and state enforcement authorities as well as the laws of foreign jurisdictions.
 Punishment for insider trading violations is severe, and could include significant fines and imprisonment.
 While the regulatory authorities concentrate their efforts on the individuals who trade, or who tip inside information to others who trade, the federal securities laws also impose potential liability on companies and other “controlling persons” if they fail to take reasonable steps to prevent insider trading by company personnel.

 In addition, an individual’s failure to comply with this Policy may subject the individual to Company imposed sanctions, including dismissal for cause, whether or not the employee’s failure to comply results in a violation of law.
 Needless to say, a violation of law, or even an SEC investigation that does not result in prosecution, can tarnish a person’s reputation and irreparably damage a career.

-Any person who has a question about this Policy or its application to any proposed transaction may obtain additional guidance from the Compliance Officer, John Ellsworth, who can be reached by telephone at (864) 286-4682 or by e-mail at email@example.com.
+Any person who has a question about this Policy or its application to any proposed transaction may obtain additional guidance from a member of the Legal Department.

 Securities Laws and Disclosures